observablehq/plot/README.md

 By default, the data is assumed to represent a single series (a single value that varies over time, *e.g.*).
 If the **z** channel is specified, data is grouped by *z* to form separate series.
 Typically *z* is a categorical value such as a series name.
 If **z** is not specified, it defaults to **stroke** if a channel, or **fill** if a channel.

 The **stroke** defaults to currentColor.
 The **fill** defaults to none.
 If both the stroke and fill are defined as channels, or if the *z* channel is also specified, it is possible for the stroke or fill to vary within a series; varying color within a series is not supported, however, so only the first channel value for each series is considered.
 This limitation also applies to the **fillOpacity**, **strokeOpacity**, and **title** channels.
+The **strokeWidth** defaults to 1.5 and the **strokeMiterlimit** defaults to 1.

 Points along the line are connected in input order.
 Likewise, if there are multiple series via the *z*, *fill*, or *stroke* channel, the series are drawn in input order such that the last series is drawn on top.
-Typically, the given data is already in sorted order, such as chronological for time series; to sort the data, use a [sort transform](#transforms).
+Typically, the data is already in sorted order, such as chronological for time series; if sorting is needed, consider a [sort transform](#transforms).

 The line mark supports [curve options](#curves) to control interpolation between points.
 If any of the *x* or *y* values are invalid (undefined, null, or NaN), the line will be interrupted, resulting in a break that divides the line shape into multiple segments.
 (See [d3-shape’s *line*.defined](https://github.com/d3/d3-shape/blob/master/README.md#line_defined) for more.)
 If a line segment consists of only a single point, it may appear invisible unless rendered with rounded or square line caps.
 In addition, some curves such as *cardinal-open* only render a visible segment if it contains multiple points.